-They farm raised chickens, guineas, and ducks for down feather beds.
+They farm-raised chickens, guineas, and ducks for down feather beds.
 They also grew many types of vegetables and had extensive fruit orchards.
 Soon after 1900, a dairy herd was added as milk was in great demand by the "summer people" who had discovered the cool summers of Highlands.
 Apple Lake was created in the 1930s to provide ice and trout.

-A swimming pool was built and two buildings with rooms were added to form the courtyard.
+A swimming pool was built, and two buildings with rooms were added to form the courtyard.
 The Henrys also enhanced the view by renovating gardens and burying utility lines.

 Half-Mile Farm Cabins

 TAVERN CABIN was built in 1822 and was located on a wagon road between Raleigh and Salem, North Carolina.
-Tavern is the largest of the historic Cabins at Half-Mile Farm.
+The Tavern is the largest of the historic Cabins at Half-Mile Farm.

 LAMONS CABIN was built by Nathanial Lamons, who migrated down the Great Wagon Road into eastern Tennessee and built this cabin in about 1805 in Greene County, Tennessee.
-His family were wainwrights and wagon makers, and their house became a well-known stop for repairs as settlers traveled further south.
+His families were wainwrights and wagon makers, and their house became a well-known stop for repairs as settlers traveled further south.
 The interior bedroom suite has a kitchenette and a large bathroom.
 A corner gas log fireplace makes for a very cozy interior.

 JUSTICE CABIN was built by Clayborn Justice in 1819 in Alamance County, North Carolina.
-The Justices hailed from Scotland and Ireland and the architecture displays the v-notch corners of the Scottish-Irish building tradition.
+The Justices hailed from Scotland and Ireland, and the architecture displays the v-notch corners of the Scottish-Irish building tradition.

 EARNEST AND ELIZABETH CABINS were primarily built using materials from a log house in central Kentucky built by William Earnest in the mid-1840s.
-Elizabeth cabin, named for William's wife, is the upper level.
+Elizabeth's cabin, named for William's wife, is on the upper level.
 The external stairs of the house were made from 1900s virgin growth cypress barrel staves from the Mt.
 Olive Pickle Company in Henderson, NC.